-In the UK, nearly four million animals are used in laboratory experiments each year.
+In the UK, around four million animals are used in laboratory experiments each year.
 Hundreds of thousands more animals are bred and killed so bits of their bodies can be used in research.
 In addition, millions of ‘surplus’ animals are bred but never used – they are just disposed of and their deaths are not even recorded.

 Which animals are used?

 Mostly mice and rats because they are small, cheap and easy to breed, but guinea pigs, rabbits, cats, dogs, monkeys, birds, reptiles, pigs, sheep, cattle, chickens, horses and fish are also routinely used.

 Hundreds of thousands of genetically engineered animals are specially bred every year.
 The numbers are increasing dramatically as this is now the most rapidly expanding area of animal experimentation.
 These animals are deliberately manipulated by having specific genes added, removed or damaged to make them grow abnormally, automatically develop a particular disease or be born with certain characteristics the researcher wants to examine.
 For example, a new type of ‘mini pig’ has been developed for use in the laboratory and genetically modified mice have been created so that they are born with a form of cystic fibrosis or develop cancer.
 Animals suffer horribly in genetic research because tinkering with animals’ genes can cause severe physical and developmental abnormalities – some of which are planned, while others are unintended.

 Mice are by far the most commonly used animal in GM research.
 And for every GM mouse used in an experiment, hundreds more die or are killed, either because they are surplus to requirements, because they fail to exhibit the desired genetic alteration or because they are born with other, unintended malformations.
 Many of these mice are not even recognised in official government statistics on animal research.